 I tested this using a 900 watt microwave.
-So if your microwave wattage is higher you may need to reduce cooking time slightly, or conversely if you have a lower wattage microwave you may need to increase times.
+So if your microwave wattage is higher you may need to reduce the cooking time slightly, or conversely, if you have a lower wattage microwave you may need to increase times.
 Once you get the timing down, you’ll get consistent results every single time.

 Water to Rice Ratios

 The most important part of cooking rice is the ratio between rice and water.
 Since you don’t touch the rice after you put it in the microwave, this ratio will help you cook the rice evenly.
 After SO MANY TESTS in the kitchen, I’ve found these ratios work best for me with the different rice grains.

 - Long grain white rice: 2 cups to 3 cups water

 - Medium grain white rice: 2 cups to 2 ⅔ cups water

 - Short grain white rice: 2 cups to 2 ½ cups water